slawqo/kaplonskipl/content/blog/neutron-where-is-my-packet-2.md

 round-trip min/avg/max = 46.180/46.180/46.180 ms
 ```

-such packet is going through the private network to the ``qrouter`` namespace -
+the packets go through the private network to the `qrouter` namespace flowing
-for details how packet is flowing there through the bridges and tunnels, please
-refer to the sections above, it's exactly the same packet flow as when it
+through bridges and tunnels in the exact same way as when the VM communicates
-communicates with the DHCP server, Metadata server or another VM connected to
+with the DHCP server, the metadata server or another VM connected to the same
-the same tunnel network.
+tunnel network.

 ```bash
 $ sudo ip netns exec qrouter-50711ca1-1e58-44dc-bd95-a87250d5b4ae tcpdump -i qr-7297041d-55 -nvl